-The principal activities of the Group are manufacturing and distribution of leather products, and retail of fashion apparel, footwear and leather accessories.
-During the year ended 31 December 2020, the Group has extended its business into the Industrial Hemp Planting Business, which is still in a preliminary development stage and no revenue has been generated during the years.
+The principal activities of the Group are manufacturing and distribution of leather products, retail of fashion apparel, footwear and leather accessories, and Industrial Hemp Planting Business.
+However, the Industrial Hemp Planting Business is still in a preliminary development stage and no revenue has been generated during the years.